Mark Speakman: Political views

+In September 2023, Speakman told the Daily Telegraph that he advocated for "significant population growth", warning that without it Australia was at risk of invasion and being unable to "securely maintain occupation" of the country.
+His comments were in contrast to calls for reduced immigration from the federal Liberal Party and attracted criticism, resulting in Speakman attempting to backtrack.

 Despite some initial concerns, Speakman supported the Indigenous Voice to Parliament, but at the same time stated that he would not campaign for it.
 He supports the use of quotas to increase female representation in the Liberal Party room.

 Speakman voted against decriminalising abortion in NSW.
 However, he voted for amendments that were intended to increase access to abortion services in 2025.

 Personal life

 Speakman has a pet dog named Lucy, a rescue dog who has her own Instagram account.